geolffreym/Syrup/README.md

 Controllers are an intermediary between models and views which are classically responsible for two tasks: they both update the view when the model changes and update the model when the user manipulates the view.

-*In B drivers are handled from a dedicated environment (application modules), not combined application*
+*In Syrup drivers are handled from a dedicated environment (application modules), not combined application*

 *The Controllers are located in the folder "app/controller/module_name/init.js", and are called to our site with script tags right after call Syrup core*